trailbot/client/GETTING-STARTED.md

 ### Before installing

-+ Again, remember to install Trailbot Client in your own computer and go through its setup wizard to generate its keypar and export it.
++ Remember to install Trailbot Client in your own computer and go through its setup wizard to generate its keypar and export it.
 + Make sure that version `5.0.0` or greater of `nodejs` is installed in your computer.
 Recommended version is `6.0.0` or greater.
-Easiest way to install it is:
+Easiest way to install `nodejs` is:
 ```
 curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
 sudo apt-get install -y nodejs || sudo yum install nodejs npm || sudo pacman -S nodejs npm